-The content of the program could be rebalanced to include more elective courses at the expense of the general education courses.
-We propose free elective courses that cover topics such as sustainability, digitalization, financial markets and institutions or fintech.
+The content of the program could be rebalanced in order to include more elective courses in expense of the general education courses.

+We propose free elective courses that cover topics such as sustainability, digitalization, financial markets, IT, fintech, and so on.
 This would ensure that the recent educational and societal trends are reflected in the program of studies.

-Moreover, the international dimension of the program is rather weak and could be improved by inviting more visiting professors from abroad who could help in the development of the quality of the program and in the strengthening of the research profile of the program and staff through collaborations.
+To strength the international dimension of the program which is rather weak, it could be enriched by inviting more visiting professors and practicioners from abroad and from companies who could help in the development of the quality of the program and in the strengthening of the profile of the program and staff through collaborations.
+Moreover, the program can be enriched with the introduction of visiting companies and an internship program.